while1618/i18n-auto-translation/README.md

 ### Obtaining keys

 - Google
-  - Goto https://console.cloud.google.com/ and create new project.
+  - Goto https://console.cloud.google.com/ and create a new project.
   - In the search bar find “Cloud Translation API” and enable it.
   - Click on credentials -> Create credentials -> API key.
-  - Copy the key and use it for your translations.
+  - Copy the key and use it.
 - Azure
   - Follow the instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translator?tabs=nodejs#prerequisites).
 - RapidAPI